baratgabor/Unity3D-ScriptableObjectPersistor/.github/README.md

 ## *Save into PlayerPrefs, JSON file, binary file or AES-encrypted file*

 This is a submodule I developed for my own projects.
 It's a relatively new addition; still under development.
-But if you find it useful, feel free to use it for any purpose.
+But if you find it useful, feel free to use it for any purpose. **But actually, hold your horses, because the instance identification mechanism is currently a [broken crap](#Current problem).**

 'Transparent' means you don't have to call any of save or load methods: